Will you be my Valentine? First, you should get to know me…hehe.

 I Love Owls!

-I”m the crazy owl lady.
-It happened by accident.
+I have become the crazy owl lady…but it happened by accident.

 I was the “bee classroom” for a long time.
 I had a hive outside my door and my rules were: Be kind.
 Be safe…and so on.